Mruzik1/Mruzik1/README.md

 # Welcome to My GitHub Profile 👋

 ## About Me
-- 🎓 I hold a bachelor's degree in AI, getting ready to pursue master's.
+- 🎓 I hold a bachelor's degree in AI and pursuing master's.
 - 💼 I work for Dell Technologies as an MLOps Intern.
 - 🌐 I'm multilingual, speaking English, Ukrainian, Russian, and Slovak.